+4.2.1.
+The winner (Athlete/Horse combination) of that Event's Grand Prix the previous year, according to the following conditions:

-- 4.2.1.
-The winner of that Event's Grand Prix the previous year for CSI3/CSI4/CSI5 only; - 4.2.2.
-The current National Jumping Champion (Athlete/Horse combinations) of the host country; - 4.2.3.
-The individual Jumping medal winners of the last Olympic and Pan-American Games, the last World and Continental Championships and the winner of the last FEI World CupTM Jumping Final.
+- For the Grand Prix at a CSI3\/CSI4\/CSI5\ Event, the winner of that Event's Grand Prix the previous year is eligible to participate, providing the previous year's Event was the same star level or a higher star level; - 4.2.2.
+The current National Jumping Champion (Athlete/Horse combination) of the host country; - 4.2.3.
+The individual Jumping medal winners of the last Olympic and Pan-American Games, the last World and Continental\ Championships (\provided the competitions at the Continental Championship were conducted in accordance with the competition format and at the maximum height of obstacles established in Articles 323 through 327 of the Rules for Jumping Championships and Games) and the winner of the last FEI World CupTM Jumping Final.